ldukles/ldukles/README.md

 I'm a software engineer who loves to continue to learn and grow 🌱

+Currently working within the field of Climate Tech I love to build and create tangible products for the greater good

 If I am not behind my computer, find me outside looking at birds and wildflowers
 ![image](https://media.giphy.com/media/uSq127Uq8aGoJ4Mnvv/giphy.gif)